SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Brinks IQ 2.0 Control Panel features an LCD touch-screen for a streamlined look and user-friendly operation.
 It gave me greater control over my system than I typically get from a push-button panel.
 And the Brinks panel doubles as a smart home hub, seamlessly connecting all the smart devices in the house into one central unit.

 While their warranty isn’t exactly a feature, it’s certainly worth mentioning here.
 All Brinks equipment comes with a 30-day, money-back guarantee.
 This assurance allows you to test- drive their system for a full month to ensure it’s right for you.
 If you find it’s not the best fit, simply return it for a full refund.
-Even though a 30-day guarantee is fairly standard in the industry, not all companies offer it.
+It’s worth noting that while a 30-day guarantee has become fairly common in the industry, plenty of companies still skip it altogether — so the fact that Brinks includes it is a small but meaningful win for buyers who aren’t sure if they’re ready to commit.

 | Communication method | Cellular, Wi-Fi |